iamsartaj/TechnicalAssignments/README.md

   ├─ package.json
   └─ README.md

-  Features
+##Features
-Sorting: Allows users to sort data in ascending or descending order by clicking on the column headers.
+Sorting: Users can sort data in ascending or descending order by clicking on the column headers.
 Filtering: Users can filter data by entering a search term for each column, allowing for dynamic searching across different table columns.
 Dynamic Styling: Customize table fonts, background colors, and text colors through props for a personalized UI.
 Responsiveness: Ensures the table layout is responsive and adjusts properly on different screen sizes.